-Fix can be technical – as in “fix these common computer errors” – or it can be personal, as in “fix dandruff now.”
+Here's a trigger word that can be more flexible than you might initially assume.
+For example, "Fix" can be technical – as in “fix these common computer errors” – or it can be personal, like “fix dandruff now.”

 The only thing better than fixing something is fixing it ... forever.
 Nothing else in the English language asserts enduring value like “forever.”

-One step above “destroy” is crush.
+Closely related to “destroy” is "crush."
 It has developed its own separate connotations closely intertwined with the world of sports and anywhere 20-something frat brothers can be found.
-It’s also common in hip, youth-skewing industries (like digital marketing!)
+It’s also common in youth-skewing industries (like digital marketing!).

-It’s one in the family of urgency-producing words for making a given action a top priority.
+It’s another popular term in the family of urgency-producing words for making a given action a top priority.

 In B2B contexts especially, people have two basic drives: To save money and to make money.
 In most cases, time is just as valuable as money and can be a good substitute.